matthew-t-watson/CollinearMecanumDrive/README.md

 # The Collinear Mecanum Drive
 ## About
 This is a large portion of the code developed during my research into the Collinear Mecanum Drive (CMD), a novel omnidirectional  dynamically stable mobile robot locomotion technology.
+This code covers dynamics model derivation, various controller and planner derivations, and dynamics simulation and visualisation in Simulink.
 The codebase has been tested in Matlab R2019b.
 I am not actively supporting this codebase, but will be happy to assist with queries from other students/researchers.
 To see the CMD prototype developed during my PhD in action please visit https://www.youtube.com/watch?v=EG2pka4Bczg.

 ## Quick usage:
 - Set Matlab working directory to the top CMD directory, and add all subfolders to path.